jaishank94/graphql-demo/README.md

 ## Create .env

-Create .env file and copy env-data to .env
+Create .env file and copy env.txt to .env

 ## Steps for read-only access